 4. Plan for recovery and seek expert advice

-Disruptions can also be opportunities for difficult yet much needed business decisions, such as long overdue reorganisations or changes in products or services.
-Companies should therefore remain open to continuous learning and improving.
-In many ways, businesses are comparable to the human body.
-Just like humans need exercise, a balanced diet, rest, and regular medical check-ups to live a healthy and fulfilling life, companies sometimes need a ‘doctor’ – i.e., a business consultant – for professional advice.
-And we, at the Enterprise Europe Network, are ready to help SMEs examine their current health and prescribe solutions to treat their pain points.
+Disruptions can also present opportunities for critical business decisions, such as necessary reorganisations or changes to products or services.
+Companies should remain open to continuous learning and improvement.
+Much like the human body needs exercise, a balanced diet, rest, and regular check-ups to stay healthy, businesses occasionally need a "doctor" (a business consultant) for expert advice.
+The Enterprise Europe Network is ready to help SMEs assess their current state and provide solutions to address their challenges.

 Mantas Vilys is a Director at Lithuanian Innovation Centre and Coordinator at Enterprise Europe Network Lithuania.